sifaka-ai/sifaka/docs/CHAIN.md

 - `config`: Optional configuration for the chain and its components
 - `model_factory`: Optional factory function for creating models from strings
+- `max_improvement_iterations`: Maximum number of improvement iterations when applying the feedback loop between validators and improvers.
+Default is 3.

 ### with_model